This is a preview of your story

 Marketing plan & strategy

-This example of a marketing plan presentation gives you a lean and effective structure to present the essence of your plan to your team members and higher-ups.
+This marketing plan presentation gives you a lean, effective structure for sharing the core of your strategy with your team or presenting to higher-ups.

 Marketing plan one-pager